Server-side Tracking Checklist: Step-by-step Implementation

 Measure the impact of Server-side Tracking

-At TAGGRS, we understand the importance of this question, which is why we developed the TAGGRS analytics dashboard that can measure exactly this.
-Setting up this tool is simple and can be done by adding two tracking tags.
+At TAGGRS, we understand the importance of this question, which is why we developed the TAGGRS analytics dashboard.
+Setting it up is simple and can be done by adding two tracking tags.
 Add the first tag to the Web container (client side) and the second tag to the Server Container (server side).
-When you add these, the tool will automatically start collecting and analyzing data, giving you a clear and detailed understanding of the impact of Server-side Tracking.
+After adding these, the tool will automatically start collecting and analyzing data, giving you a clear and detailed understanding of the impact of Server-side Tracking.

 magnifiercrossmenu linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram